Are you new to soft pastels and looking for advice?

 Air filter

-If you work with pastels on a regular basis, you may wish to invest in a HEPA air filter system.
-Even if you clean up after yourself at the end of each day, dust particles will be in your environment.
-Open a window and ensure your workspace is well ventilated.
-Clean away pastel dust and cover your pastels each night. |
+If you frequently work with pastels, consider investing in a HEPA air filter system.
+Even if you clean up after yourself at the end of each day, dust particles will still be in your environment.
+Make sure your workspace is well-ventilated by opening a window.
+Also, clean off pastel dust and cover your pastels every night. |

-An upright easel or an illustration desk like the one in the image, is recommended for pastel artists.
-Work upright so pastel dust can fall naturally onto a tray or shelf and that you wipe it down on a regular basis.
-Ensure you have a supportive chair too, especially if you will be at the easel for long periods of time.
+As a pastel artist, it's best to use an upright easel or an illustration desk similar to the one in the image provided.
+This allows the pastel dust to fall onto a tray or shelf naturally, which you can wipe down regularly.
+Additionally, having a supportive chair is essential, especially if you plan on working at the easel for long periods. |

 Old towels